Cross-dressing: Fashion trends

 Camp fashion made an appearance during the 2019 Met Gala which had the theme of "Camp: Notes on Fashion", A themed exhibit of the same name was later displayed at the Met Fifth Avenue.

 Cross-dressing today is much more common and normalized due to trends such as camp fashion and androgynous fashion.

 Camp is a style of fashion that has had a long history extending all the way back to the Victorian era to the modern era.
 During the Victorian era up until the mid-20th century, it was defined as an exaggerated and flamboyant style of dressing.
 This was typically associated with ideas of effeminacy, de-masculization, and homosexuality.
 As the trend entered the 20th century, it also developed an association with a lack of conduct, creating the connotation that those who engaged in Camp are unrefined, improper, distasteful, and, essentially, undignified.
 Though this was its former understanding, Camp has now developed a new role in the fashion industry.
 It is considered a fashion style that has "failed seriousness" and has instead become a fun way of self-expression.
 Thanks to its integration with high fashion and extravagance, Camp is now seen as a high art form of absurdity: including loud, vibrant, bold, fun, and empty frivolity.

 Drag icon RuPaul speaking at RuPaul's DragCon in Los Angeles in 2019.

 Camp is often used in drag culture as a method of exaggerating or inversing traditional conceptions of what it means to be feminine.
 In actuality, the QTPOC community has had a large impact on Camp.
 This is exhibited by ballroom culture, camp/glamour queens, Black '70s funk, Caribbean Carnival costumes, Blaxploitation movies, "pimp/player fashion", and more.
 This notion has also been materialized by camp icons such as Josephine Baker and RuPaul.

-Androgynous fashion is described as neither masculine nor feminine rather it is the embodiment of a gender inclusive and sexually neutral fashion of expression.
+Androgynous fashion is described as neither masculine nor feminine; rather, it is the embodiment of a gender inclusive and sexually neutral fashion of expression.
 The general understanding of androgynous fashion is mixing both masculine and feminine pieces with the goal of producing a look that has no visual differentiations between one gender or another.
 This look is achieved by masking the general body so that one cannot identify the biological sex of an individual given the silhouette of the clothing pieces: Therefore, many androgynous looks include looser, baggier clothing that can conceal curves in the female body or using more "feminine" fabrics and prints for men.

 Musician Harry Styles wearing a shimmery pussy-bow blouse at a concert in Saint Paul in 2018.

-Both of these style forms have been normalized and popularized by celebrities such as Harry Styles, Timothée Chalamet, Billie Eilish, Troye Sivan, and more.
+Both of these style forms have been normalized and popularized by celebrities such as Harry Styles, Timothée Chalamet, Billie Eilish, Troye Sivan, Young Thug, and more.